manuroag/manuroag.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Computational Biophysics at [Universität des Saarlandes](https://www.uni-saarland.de/)
+subtitle: PhD Student in Computational Biophysics at <a href='https://www.uni-saarland.de/'>Universität des Saarlandes</a>

 profile:
   align: right